Chapter 1

 Every Filipino Deceived

-Courtney Whitney served under MacArthur in the Philippines.
-Here is a quote from his biography, titled MacArthur (emphasis added throughout): “On December 28, after three weeks of World War ii, President Roosevelt issued a message addressed and broadcast to the people of the Philippines.
+Lt.
+Col. Courtney Whitney served under MacArthur in the Philippines.
+He wrote in his biography, titled MacArthur: His Rendezvous With History (emphasis mine throughout): “On December 28, after three weeks of World War ii, President Roosevelt issued a message addressed and broadcast to the people of the Philippines.
 ‘News of your gallant struggle against the Japanese aggressors,’ it said, ‘has elicited the profound admiration of every American.
-As president of the United States, I know that I speak for all our people on this solemn occasion ….
-I give to the people of the Philippines my solemn pledge that their freedom will be redeemed and their independence established and protected.
-The entire resources in men and materials of the United States stand behind that pledge ….
+As president of the United States, I know that I speak for all our people on this solemn occasion. … I give to the people of the Philippines my solemn pledge that their freedom will be redeemed and their independence established and protected.
+The entire resources in men and materials of the United States stand behind that pledge. …

 “‘I give you this message from the Navy,’ the broadcast went on. ‘… The United States Navy is following an intensive and well-planned campaign against Japanese forces which will result in positive assistance to the defense of the Philippine Islands.’